 Luciano Pavarotti, Jascha Heifetz, Dietrich Fischer-Dieskau

-Walking on stage and getting to share myself with an audience.
+The feeling of truly communicating with an audience in the moment.
 It’s a thrill and a high unlike anything in the world.

 What have you been listening to lately:

-Maria Callas, Frank Sinatra, Glenn Gould, Vladimir Horowitz, Astor Piazzolla…
+Maria Callas, Frank Sinatra, Glenn Gould, Astor Piazzolla…

 Anything is possible.